arduino/help-center-content/content/Hardware/Nano Family/Use-the-built-in-sensors-on-Nano-33-BLE-Sense.md

 - Absolute pressure range: 260 to 1260 hPa

-If you would like to make a quick test of all the sensors, you can use [this](https://create.arduino.cc/editor/arduino_support/68cca5d0-4f1b-45ea-b43d-f22b759555fa/preview) sketch to check if all the sensors are being initialised.
+If you would like to make a quick test of all the sensors, you can use [this](https://create.arduino.cc/editor/arduino_support/68cca5d0-4f1b-45ea-b43d-f22b759555fa/preview) sketch to check if all the sensors are being initialized.

 You can check the board pinout [here](https://content.arduino.cc/assets/Pinout-NANOsense_latest.pdf).